Pilbara Minerals: Don't Miss This Junior Miner At The Dawn Of The Age Of Lithium

 Lithium Pure Plays vs. Non-Pure Plays

 With respect to the structure of the industry, one has to distinguish between established players and emerging lithium producers.
-For a long time, the global lithium supply was largely controlled by three dominant companies - Sociedad Quimica y Minera de Chile (NYSE:SQM), FMC Corp (NYSE:FMC) and Rockwood Lithium acquired by Albemarle (NYSE:ALB).
+For a long time, the global lithium supply was largely controlled by three dominant companies - Sociedad Quimica y Minera de Chile (NYSE:SQM), FMC Corp.
+(NYSE:FMC) and Rockwood Lithium acquired by Albemarle (NYSE:ALB).
 However, FMC's position on the lithium market has faded over the course of time and China has become the largest lithium market.
 Tianqi Lithium and Jiangxi Ganfeng Lithium emerged as new majors and the original lithium 'Big 3' morphed into new 'Big 4' or 'Big 5' if you still count FMC.

 Aside from top lithium players, promising lithium prospects have attracted or caused the formation of several other lithium entities.
 While the established lithium producers forming the 'Big 3' deal with the production of other raw materials as well, new industry entrants often focus solely on the production of lithium.
-Besides Pilbara Minerals, there are currently dozens of active lithium pure plays, with examples such as Orocobre (OTCPK:OROCF) or previously mentioned Galaxy Resources .
+Besides Pilbara Minerals, there are currently dozens of active lithium pure plays, with examples such as Orocobre (OTCPK:OROCF) or previously mentioned Galaxy Resources.

 Lithium Producers vs. Developers